What to Consider When Settling a Divorce: Key Factors

 What is the best-case scenario?

-When evaluating a divorce settlement agreement, it's crucial to consider the potential best-case scenario if the case proceeds to trial.
+When evaluating a marital settlement agreement, it's crucial to consider the potential best-case scenario if the case proceeds to trial.

 What is it going to cost you financially (time and money)?